flancia-coop/doc.anagora.org/social-coop-tech-group.md

 - Next actions:
     - Set up one-off wider call
         - What is the scope of this?
 What should we call it?
-        - F: "goalsetting" sounds good. but what about new people? "call for contributors" / "call for feedback"
+        - F: "goalsetting" sounds good. but what about new people? "call for contributors" / "call for feedback". "open day"
-        - C:
+        - C: really like "open day" / "open house"
+        - C: Shoot for March deadline for poll, mid-late April for meeting?
+        - F: align priorities in next month. come up with tasks. community call: these are the tasks up for
     - Update the shared calendar if we make any changes to the cadence